software-students-spring2025/5-final-final-push/README.md

 # Project Description
 Originating from Japan, our web app Haiku Blossom will allow for users to write, browse, and share Haiku poetry.
 Users can choose a theme for their poem they would like to work with, in addition to three words that will be relevant to the content of the poem.

-# Running On All Services
+# Running Full Application

-To Build and Run All Services:
+To Build and Run Full Application:
 1. `docker-compose up --build`
 2. Visit `http://localhost:5001/`